 - Raw, locally-harvested honey to taste

-You can also find apple cider vinegar in tablet or capsule form.
-However, I do not recommend those sources because they are dried and not alive like the liquid.
+You can also find organic raw apple cider vinegar in tablet or capsule form.
+I do not recommend those sources because they are dried and not alive like the liquid.

 My Personal Recommendation

-I use Bragg’s Raw Organic Apple Cider Vinegar on a daily basis and recommend this brand of apple cider vinegar over any other on the market.
+I use Bragg’s Organic Raw Apple Cider Vinegar on a daily basis and recommend it over every other brand on the market.

 - Orey, Cal.
 "The Healing Powers of Vinegar: A Complete Guide to Nature's Most Remarkable Remedy."
 New York: Kensington, 2016.